michelson/chaskiq-newsletters/README.md

 ### How it works.

-Chaskiq will work with any email setting but is recommended to use Amazon SES+SNS in order to get the bounce and spam detection features.
+Chaskiq works with Amazon SES to send mails and Amazon SNS service to get the bounces & complaints.
+The SNS integration is optional but recommended in order to get those features.

 #### Features:

 + Email template editor out of the box.
 + Mustache tags enables to use variables in templates.
++ Reusable templates.
++ Reusable email lists.
 + Tracks opens and clics.
 + Tracks Bounces and Complaints (via AWS SNS).
 + Displays reports on:
   + % of deliveries.
   + clicks , opens , bounces, complaints.
   + Detail list off who opens, clicks, bounces & complaints.
-+ Reusable templates.
-+ Reusable email lists.
-+ Mailchimp like template editor.

 ### How to install: